ElectroTechnique/TSynth-for-Teensy3.6/README.md

 - Dedicated LFO for pitch mod (can be retriggered by note on), Sine/Triangle/Sawtooth/Ramp/Square/S&H waveforms
 - Pitch can be modulated by filter envelope (+/-)
 - XOR ‘Ring Mod’ (creates lots of harmonics with certain waveforms)
-- Unison with all eight oscillators detunable from each other
+- Unison with all twelve oscillators detunable from each other
+- Polyphonic Glide with variable time

 Filter
 - State variable 12dB filter (SVF) with continuous mix between LP and HP (provides notch filter) and BP